partiql/partiql-lang-kotlin/docs/design/Abstract Syntax Tree.md

+# This Doc covers the ExprNode AST, which has been deprecated and removed from the Codebase.

 # Introduction to the ExprNode AST

 It seems the term "AST" is often extended to mean more things than just "Abstract Syntax Tree" and our use of the term